A statistical physics and dynamical systems perspective on geophysical extreme events: Opportunities and open Challenges for the study of geophysical rare events

 \section{Opportunities and open Challenges for the study of geophysical rare events}

 While several advances have been made in the understanding, modeling and simulation of geophysical extreme or rare events, several challenges still limit our capabilities of modeling small-scale or sporadic extreme events.
 Two examples of geophysical extreme events having these characteristics are heavy thunderstorms and tropical cyclones (TCs).
-Both are highly localized convective events, which are affected by physical processes on a large number of spatial scales.
+Both are highly localized convective events, which are affected by physical processes on a large range of spatial scales.
 This makes it challenging to monitor and predict their occurrence.\\

 A final challenge in studying all these geophysical extremes is the impact of climate change, which can alter the frequency, duration, and intensity of these events (see also Sect. \ref{subsect:SWG}).
+In this perspective, a growing attention has been devoted to so-called "attribution" studies, namely determining whether a specific extreme geophysical event may be ascribed to anthropogenically-forced climate change \cite{national2016attribution}.
 Predicting the impact of climate change requires the integration of non-stationarity in statistical and dynamical models, to separate the role of forced versus natural variability in the occurrence of these phenomena.
-In this perspective, a growing attention has been devoted to so-called "attribution" studies, namely determining whether a specific extreme geophysical event may be ascribed to anthropogenically-forced climate change \cite{national2016attribution}.\\
+This challenge is contextualised mathematically in Sect.
+V.D. \\

 In this section we discuss in more detail the recent advances and challenges in studying the above-discussed geophysical extremes, with a focus on the opportunities issuing from dynamical systems theory and statistical physics, not least for extreme event attribution.
 We specifically outline lines of research that have been made possible by recent findings, but are yet to be explored in the literature.